thombauer/thombauer.github.io/_posts/2021-01-05-scrum_product_owner_certification.md

 - Read parts of the books recommended in the suggested readings page on scrum.org
 - Important: Work in an organization that uses Scrum or other iterative agile frameworks
 - Attend the 2-day Professional Scrum Product Owner course from scrum.org
-- Pass the free open assessments on scrum.org, mlapshin.com and volkerdon.com many times with 90-100%
+- Pass the free open assessments on scrum.org, mlapshin.com and volkerdon.com many times with 100%
-- Use your free password for an assessment within 14 days after Professional Scrum Product Owner course from scrum.org
+- Use your free password for an assessment within 14 days after you attended the Professional Scrum Product Owner course from scrum.org
 - If you don't score at least 85% you receive a second attempt at no additional cost

 ***Beyond the Scrum Guide***

 Once you understood the fundamentals and applied them successfully the fun has just started yet.
 As a Product Owner you can use many techniques for crafting commitments, estimate value or develop business models.
 You will get in touch with many interesting techniques to collect user feedback, analyze data over time and A/B-test everything.
 Maybe you will work in a larger organization with multiple Scrum teams which will expand your knowledge and skills even more.
+It is a big world and possibilities are hardly limited.

 ***Thank you, and have a beautiful day!***